 Bring a pitch for someone you’d like to interview for our profile assignment.
 Your profile should be about someone and something — and at best, have news angle.

-Your profile should be 700-800 words.
+Word count: 800 words.
 And you must be able to interview your subject in person and shoot a photo.

 You will also interview one other person about your profile subject.